strawlab/nextgen-camera-users/users-guide/src/calibration.md

 flycube coordinate system, but is able to track.
 Scaling can be quite important for good tracking.

+### Align your new calibration

 Next, using this new calibration, collect a dataset which outlines the geometry of your arena.
 We will use this to align and scale the unaligned calibration to an aligned calibration.
-Easist is to acquire this dataset directly by running Braid with the new calibration.
+Easiest is to acquire this dataset directly by running Braid with the new calibration.
 Alternatively, one can use a pre-existing 2D dataset and re-track it with `flydra_kalmanize` as above.
 We will call this dataset for alignment `${NEW_TRACKED_DATA}`.